eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-connections.md

 During this mapping the digital twin of the device is determined i.e. which Thing is accessed or modified as a result of the message.
 By default no sanity check is done if this target Thing corresponds to the device that originally sent the message.
-In some use case this might be valid, but in other scenarios you might want to enforce that a device only sends data to its digital twin.
+In some use cases this might be valid, but in other scenarios you might want to enforce that a device only sends data to its digital twin.
 Note that this could also be achieved by assigning a specific policy to each device and use [placeholders](#placeholders) in the authorization subject, but this can get cumbersome to maintain for a large number of devices.

 With an enforcement you can use a single policy for all devices and still make sure that a device only modifies its associated digital twin.
 Enforcement is only feasible if the message